Skip to content

 Managing Backup Retention with Cleanup Policies

 A core feature of this package is the ability to automatically clean up old backups.
 This prevents your storage from filling up with outdated files.
-You can define how many backups to keep for local and remote storage separately.
+You can define retention for local and remote storage separately.

 use Aaix\LaravelEasyBackups\Facades\Backup;